-122. PROPOSALS FOR INTEGRATION OF THE ARTS DEVELOPMENT AND MUSIC SERVICES WITH THEATR CLWYD
+122. PROPOSALS FOR INTEGRATION OF THE ARTS DEVELOPMENT AND MUSIC SERVICES WITH THEATR CLWYD and to subsidise the Arts Development Service by £0.040m.
+That approach protected current service provision in each of the services.

 Councillor Roberts introduced the Proposals for Integration of the Arts Development and Music Services with Theatr Clwyd report.